Exodromy

-\begin{nul} Isaksen's \textit{strict model structure} on pro-simplicial sets \cite{MR2039766} presents the \category $ \Pro(\Space) $ of prospaces \cite[Lemma 3.1]{Hoyois:Kunneth}.
-The model structure that Isaksen defines in \cite{MR1828474} is the left Bousfield localisation of the strict model structure at the $ \tau_{<\infty} $-equivalences, hence presents the \category $ \Pro(\Space_{<\infty}) $ of protruncated spaces \cite[Remark 3.2]{Hoyois:Kunneth}.
-The latter model structure is what is almost always used étale homotopy theory, for example in the recent work of Schmidt--Stix \cite{MR3549624} on the étale homotopy type and anabelian geometry. \end{nul}
+\begin{rmk} Isaksen's \textit{strict model structure} on pro-simplicial sets \cite{MR2039766} presents the \category $ \Pro(\Space) $ of prospaces \cite[Lemma 3.1]{Hoyois:Kunneth}.
+The model structure that Isaksen defines in \cite{MR1828474} is the left Bousfield localization of the strict model structure at the $ \trun_{<\infty} $-equivalences, hence presents the \category $ \Pro(\Space_{<\infty}) $ of protruncated spaces \cite[Remark 3.2]{Hoyois:Kunneth}.
+The latter model structure is what is often used étale homotopy theory, for example in the recent work of Schmidt--Stix \cite{MR3549624} on the étale homotopy type and anabelian geometry. \end{rmk}